 Well, it is official.
 These are my favorite cookies.
 Ever.
 I know that is a bold statement.
 But stick with me and let me explain.
-Basically what I mean is that while I love many types of cookies (and I’m talking many), if you nailed me down to one classic cookie that I could eat over and over and not tire of, this would be it.

 One indication these cookies were elevated to such a high status was that I couldn’t stop opening the freezer and swiping a few from the freezer bag I plopped them into after baking.
 I’m not talking one or two cookies.
 I’m talking LOTS of cookies over a small amount of time.